 4. A law degree trains students to talk about Law simply and effectively, without the stereotypes of legal language

 Just as law involves distinctive ways of thinking, it also involves a distinctive vocabulary – a new language.
 Students learn this language alongside their peers, who are also struggling with its forms and subtleties.
 They also learn from their teachers, who often use simple vocabulary to explain difficult concepts, preparing law students them to advise clients who will usually not be legally trained.
 The same goes for writing about law.
 Writing verbose and unnecessarily complex opinions or other documents might make lawyers feel good about themselves but are of little use to clients; statutes and contracts drafted in such language can create enormous problems.
-Again, acquiring these skills takes time and exposure to a wide range of speakers and writers – for which a three-year law degree plainly offers much greater scope than a conversion course.
+Again, acquiring these skills takes time and exposure to a wide range of speakers and writers – for which a three-year law degree plainly offers much greater scope than a conversion course or SQE preparation course.

 5. Law students acquire skills, not just knowledge